werthm/FooAna/README.md

-FAVarList                : a list of analysis variables FAVarParticleA2        : a list of analysis variables for A2 particles FAVarParticleA2_CoincT : a list of coincidence time variables for A2 particles FAVarHistogram           : a histogram to be filled with analysis variables FAVarFiller              : the histogram/tree filler class for analysis variables FAVarPlotter             : the histogram plotter class for analysis variables
+FAVarList                : a list of analysis variables FAVarParticleA2        : a list of analysis variables for A2 particles FAVarParticleA2_CoincT : a list of coincidence time variables for A2 particles FAVarParticleCLAS12    : a list of analysis variables for CLAS12 particles FAVarHistogram           : a histogram to be filled with analysis variables FAVarFiller              : the histogram/tree filler class for analysis variables FAVarPlotter             : the histogram plotter class for analysis variables